 The final rule reworks the Volcker Rule compliance program requirements, tailoring those requirements to a banking entity's level of trading activity.
 Banking entities with significant trading assets and liabilities are subject to the six-pillar compliance program requirement, plus additional covered fund documentation and CEO attestation requirements.
 Banking entities with moderate trading activity are required to adopt a simplified compliance program.
 Banking entities with limited trading assets and liabilities benefit from a presumption of compliance, and are not required to demonstrate compliance.
-However, the appropriate agency may determine that a banking entity with limited trading assets and liabilities should be treated as having moderate trading assets and liabilities.
-In that situation, the agency will be required to adhere to certain notice and response procedures, which are also applicable to the other rebuttable presumptions under the final rule.8
+However, the appropriate agency may determine that a banking entity with limited trading assets and liabilities.
+In that situation, the agency will be required to adhere to certain notice and response procedures, which are also applicable to the other rebuttable presumptions under the final rule.7

-Reporting metrics
+Reporting Metrics